CHAPTER 1: PRESOCRATIC PHILOSOPHY

 It is immovable in the bonds of mighty chains, without beginning and without end; since coming into being and passing away have been driven afar, and true belief has cast them away.
 It is the same, and it rests in the self-same place, abiding in itself.
 And thus it remains constant in its place; for hard necessity keeps it in the bonds of the limit that holds it fast on every side.
 For this reason it is not permitted to “what is” to be infinite; for it is in need of nothing; while, if it were infinite, it would stand in need of everything.
 [DK]

 Finally, the One is round.
-If it was irregularly shaped, one part would be greater and another smaller; this would require us to say that this part is not like that part, yet again taking us down the path of denial.
+If it was irregularly shaped, one part would be greater, and another part smaller; this would require us to say that this part is not like that part, yet again taking us down the path of denial.
 He writes, “Since it has a furthest limit, it is complete on every side, like the mass of a rounded sphere, equally poised from the center in every direction; for it cannot be greater or smaller in one place than in another.”

 According to Parmenides, then, what we can say about reality is that it is an eternal, single, unmoving, and round thing.